mampfes/hacs_waste_collection_schedule/doc/ics/azv_hof_de.md

 ## How to get the configuration arguments

-- Goto <https://www.azv-hof.de/privat/abfuhrtermine/abfuhrkalender-landkreis-hof.html> and select your location.
+- Go to <https://www.azv-hof.de/privat/abfuhrtermine/abfuhrkalender-landkreis-hof.html> and select your location.
 - Right-click, copy the link of the `KALENDER EXPORTIEREN` button to get the ICS link.
 - Replace the `url` in the example configuration with this link.
 - Replace the year in the link with `{%Y}`.